thepowersgang/mrustc/README.md

 # Mutabah's Rust Compiler

 _In-progress_ alternative rust compiler.
-Capable of building a fully-working copy of rustc, but not yet suitable for everyday use.
+Capable of building a fully-working copy of rustc, but not suitable for everyday use (due to terrible error messages).

 [![Build Status: windows](https://ci.appveyor.com/api/projects/status/96y4ui20pl8xjm2h/branch/master?svg=true)](https://ci.appveyor.com/project/thepowersgang/mrustc/branch/master)
 [![Build Status: Linux/OSX](https://travis-ci.org/thepowersgang/mrustc.svg?branch=master)](https://travis-ci.org/thepowersgang/mrustc)

 Intro
 ===
-This project is an attempt at creating a simple rust compiler in C++, with the ultimate goal of being a separate re-implementation.
+This project is an attempt at creating a "simple" rust compiler in C++, with the ultimate goal of being a separate re-implementation.

 `mrustc`'s primary goal is bootstrapping `rustc`, and as such it tends to assume that the code it's compiling is valid (and any errors in the generated code are mrustc bugs).
 Code generation is done by emitting a high-level assembly (currently very ugly C, but LLVM/cretone/GIMPLE/... could work) and getting an external tool (i.e. `gcc`) to do the heavy-lifting of optimising and machine code generation.